vasilije2448/connect4-solver/README.md

 This fork of [Connect 4 Game Solver](https://github.com/PascalPons/connect4) is used to create a JSON dataset with perfect move scores and position evaluations.

-Besides adding rapidjson library, all my changes are in main.cpp file.
+Besides adding rapidjson library, almost all my changes are in main.cpp file.
 If you want to modify this program, that's probably what you should be looking at.

 ## How to run